ziming/laravel-crisp/README.md

 A laravel Crisp library for Crisp Chat REST API.
 Still in progress.

+As in, it is used in my production environment, but I do not recommend it for others to use on their production yet as I am still fine-tuning the API design.

 ## Support me

 You can donate to my github sponsor.